If you are seeing pop-up ads with Google Chrome, and in your

 Alternatively, you can press the Windows Key + R to open the Run box, then type regedit.exe to open the Windows Registry Editor.

-NOTE: Depending on your version of Windows, and how it’s configured, you may see a User Account Control dialog box where you’ll need to confirm that you want to open Registry Editor.
+NOTE: Depending on your version of Windows, and how it’s configured, you may see a User Account Control dialog box where you’ll need to confirm that you want to open Registry Editor. - The Registry Editor window should now open, and we will need to click on Edit and select Find next from the drop down menu.

-3. In the Find next box type the ID of the “Installed by enterprise policy” malicious extension that you have written down in the previous stage, then click on Find next.
+- In the Find next box type the ID of the “Installed by

 After the search will be performed, the Registry Editor should show you a registry key in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\ExtensionInstallForcelist as seen below.